aws/eks-anywhere/designs/vcenter-template-import.md

 If the user specifies the cluster spec as input, we will get most of the template configuration from there except for the name.
-If there is a name defined, we will throw an error mentioning that they have a template name defined and to remove the template name if they want to import as we want to get the name either from the flag.
+If there is a name defined, we will throw an error mentioning that they have a template name defined and to remove the template name if they want to import as we want to get the name from the flag.
 If they choose not to specify a flag for the template name, we will default to the name that we use in the `create` command today.
 This will protect the user from making unintended changes.